lukaszsobala/bvm/README.md

 BVM will installl some dependencies.
 At the time of writing these are:
 ```
 git jq wget genisoimage qemu-utils qemu-system-arm qemu-system-gui qemu-efi-aarch64 remmina remmina-plugin-rdp nmap wget yad uuid-runtime seabios ipxe-qemu wimtools
+#and either
+wlfreerdp
+#or
+xfreerdp
+#depending on your desktop display setup
 ```
 If you are on Arch or some other non-standard OS, you will need to install these manually.
 Hey Arch users: If you want to help out, consider changing the `install_dependencies` function in the `bvm` script to install dependencies, then send it to me in a Pull Request or something.
 I would love to support Arch but I don't use Arch.
 If Debian Bookworm is detected, BVM will set up the `bookworm-backports` APT repository in order to upgrade QEMU from 7.2 to 9.2.
 Version 7.2 does work, but it is missing pipewire audio output support, and besides, we all know newer is always better anyway!
 If you have a good reason to not want bookworm-backports, please open an issue, explain why, and I may be willing to change this behavior.

 BVM also makes some icon symlinks in `~/.local/share/icons/hicolor/scalable/apps` to set the GUI's taskbar icon, and to override the QEMU and FreeRDP taskbar icons.
 If this does not work on your distro, or if you do not like this feature, please get in contact with me.
+BVM now adds a menu launcher in the Office category to run the GUI.
+Contact me if you can make an argument that it belongs in a different category.

 </details>